JEFworks-Lab/jefworks-lab.github.io/_posts/2021-06-21-complementing-single-cell-clustering-analysis-with-MERINGUE-spatial-analysis.md

 So it looks like we can identify 20 transcriptionally distinct clusters or cell-types here.
 And they have seem to have pretty distinct spatial organizations.
 Neat!

-Let's focus on the cells of cluster 12.
+Let's focus on the cells of cluster 12 for now.
 Based on its spatial organization, perhaps this cluster corresponds to pyramidal neurons.

 ```r
 ct = 12 ## pyrimidal layer